-All sections on all parts of the application form must be completed.
-Please refer to the following notes when completing the application form.
-Numbering below corresponds to numbering on the application form.
-Where the form is self-explanatory, no notes are given.
+Please refer to the following notes when completing the application.
+The sub-headings below correspond to the different sections in the application task list.
+Where the process is self-explanatory, no notes are given.

-Applicants should have regard to the fact that a grant application will be evaluated on the evidence provided and must specifically address the following points
+Applicants should have regard to the fact that a grant application will be evaluated on the evidence provided.